 There is plenty to do in the village, cable cars take you up to high vantage points, or there are great dayhikes near town.
 The nearby Pre St Didier spa is also a great way to relax if you arrive early.
 Courmayeur is a beautiful village, with cobblestoned pedestrian-only alleyways filled with comfortable cafes and stylish shops.
 Dinner included in a local restaurant.

-La Fouly – Hiking to the back of the Italian Val Ferret, you’ll enjoy more great views while crossing the Grand Col Ferret and into Switzerland.
+La Fouly – Start with a short transfer by taxi or bus to the back of the Italian Val Ferret, where you start your hike.
+You’ll enjoy more great views while crossing the Grand Col Ferret and into Switzerland.
 The Grand Col Ferret is a modest pass, with grassy meadows great for a mid-day break and a picnic lunch.
 You savor views back toward Mont Blanc while you contemplate the trail ahead.

 When you’re ready to leave, you’ll descend through tidy green fields with high cliffs and glaciers reaching down from the heights.
 Walk in to the tiny village of la Fouly, one of the quieter corners of the Tour du Mont Blanc.
 Stay in a comfortable 3-star hotel.

 Champex – Today is a nice, easy day.
 One of the mellower hikes on the Mont Blanc tour takes you on a valley walk through woods and up to the pretty village of Champex.
 Champex is a very pleasant little town, astride a beautiful small lake, and surrounded by flowers, babbling streams and hiking trails.

 For strong hikers looking for a bigger day, we have a great option today.
 A much more strenuous alternate route leads over a high pass to a hut perched along the edge of the Orny Glacier.
 Gets those legs moving and head up for a true alpine experience in the ice and snow, and stop in at the hut before descending to Champex.
 Stay in a comfortable 3-star village hotel.